zambezi/grid/man/nested-rows.md

 NOTE: cells that use the nested rows expanded components don't support truncation.

+### Targeting and styling nested rows

+Rows with children will be marked with the  `is-parent-row` class.
+If the row is expanded, it will have the `is-expanded` row as well.

 ### Simple row expanders

 If you don't need tree-like expanders that are deeply nested, you can use `simpleNestedRowExpanders` to render a basic expand/collapse control.